In this post, you will learn how efficient a natural gas fireplace is compared to an electric fireplace:

 You’ll see these costs are less for a freestanding MagikFlame because it doesn’t require a gas line hook-up or annual maintenance.
 A gas fireplace does.

 With MagikFlame, you’ll have zero maintenance and repair costs for the life of your fireplace.
 You will receive free technology upgrades for as long as you own your MagikFlame.
 Your only ongoing expense will be electricity, which the product uses 100 percent efficiently.
-You won’t have to spend extra on fuel like you would with a gas fireplace.
+You won’t have to spend extra on fuel as you would with a gas fireplace.

-Some models from Pleasant Hearth or Montesson are sized too large as well.
+Some models from Pleasant Hearth or Monessen are sized too large as well.
 That causes you to spend more on fuel than you need to.
 Oversize heaters also waste energy and emit more byproducts than necessary.

 MagikFlame’s 5,200 BTU fireplace heats up to 1,000 sq. ft with no wasted fuel.
 It is perfectly sized for zone heating and maintaining your family’s comfort level.
 Gas fireplace inserts with a lower BTU output would have to work too hard to heat an average room, while those with overly large BTU outputs waste fuel in smaller spaces.